-The one new hassle that comes with this new pen, however, is that extra attention is required in care and maintenance.
-Sailor's nib designer Mr. Nagahara cautions that all these extra tines and slits come with the increased probability of clogging, and the Trident must be cleaned or flushed more often than a traditional fountain pen.
+The one new hassle that comes with this type of pen, however, is that extra attention is required in care and maintenance.
+Sailor's nib designer Mr. Nagahara cautions that these extra tines and slits come with the increased probability of clogging, and the Trident must be cleaned or flushed more often than a traditional fountain pen.
 Sailor's Nib designer Mr. Kawaguchi (a.k.a.
 "The Pen Doctor") adds that the Trident pen must be used often because if ink is allowed to dry inside the nib, it is very difficult to clean.
 The nib cannot be taken apart for a thorough cleaning.
 However, if you use your Trident often it is truly a wonderful pen to own.

-Many Trident owners, however, used their Tridents only once or twice, set them aside and then tried to use them a few weeks later.
+Many Trident owners, however, used their Tridents only once or twice, set them aside and then tried to use them a few weeks or months later.
 The dried ink inside the nib caused the pen to clog or write very dry, which in turn made the nib feel scratchy.
 This was such a problem that Sailor was forced to cease production of the Trident.
 Today these pens are very difficult to find.

 Here is the instruction paper that came with some Trident pens.
 It's all in Japanese, and I may translate it into English one of these days.
 Still, the pictures are pretty self explanatory.